grahamhz/pane-switcher/readme.md

 #Popups are an ng-Pain!

 ## What is this?
-This post is all about a smart way to manage your popups in angularjs.
+This post is all about a smart way to manage your popups in AngularJS.
 It can also be extended to make your monolithic controllers and HTML templates more manageable (sweet, sweet modularization).

 ## Why is this?
 Recently, I created an app for a client that wanted to mimic the behavior of their mobile apps.
 The idea was to "stack" the mobile page views side by side in order to use the increased screen size.
 Making sense?
 No?
 That's fine, it doesn't really matter.